pedrothome1/simple-node-app/README.md

 ### Middlewares

 - Create a middleware that will be used in all routes that receive the project's ID in the url parameters.
 The middleware must verify if the project with that ID exists.
 If it not exists, return an error.
-Otherwise, allow the request to continue normally.
+Otherwise, allow the request to continue normally;

 - Create a global middleware that will be called in all requests.
 The middleware should print (`console.log`) a count of the requests made to the app since then.